 NIRAS has been chosen to take over management of a EUR10-million programme to support refugees in Uganda as it takes in more than one million people fleeing violence in South Sudan

 A refugee crisis requires immediate action

 In late 2017, the Ugandan Office of the Prime Minister (OPM) with funding from the German development bank (KfW) established the Refugee Response Fund (RRF), representing a EUR10-million commitment to meet some of the most urgent needs of South Sudanese refugees fleeing ongoing violence in their home country.
 By the end of 2017, enormous numbers of refugees from South Sudan had entered Uganda and were living primarily in informal refugee settlements in rural areas, often in close proximity to local communities.

-With a goal of immediately alleviating some of the critical issues faced both by refugees and host communities, an interim consultant supported the Office of the Prime Minister to get the fund off the ground, by selecting and overseeing fast-tracked interventions in education and water, sanitation, and hygiene (WASH), which are being implemented by Oxfam and Save the Children.
-Yet moving forward, the fund at overall level and the funded projects require more in-depth management and oversight.
+With a goal of immediately alleviating some of the critical issues faced both by refugees and host communities, an interim consultant supported the Office of the Prime Minister to get the fund off the ground by selecting and overseeing fast-tracked interventions in education and water, sanitation, and hygiene (WASH), which are being implemented by Oxfam and Save the Children.
+However, moving forward, the overall fund and the related projects required more in-depth management and oversight.
 NIRAS was selected to manage the fund full-time, taking over the responsibility in February, 2019.
 The programme is expected to run until at least the end of October, 2020, but an extension is likely.

 Graphic credit: UNHCR 2019

 Managing the immediate response – and preparing for the future